volodymyrhudyma/blog/content/blog/2020-07-25-redux-thunk-vs-redux-saga-the-differences.md

 ## Comparison

-Knowing the fundamentals of both approaches we are able to compare both of them.
+Since we know the basics of both approaches, we are able to compare them.

-To begin with, we should not think of one approach as much better than another, as both libraries are doing their work extremely well.
+First of all, we should not think that one approach is so much better than the other, because both libraries do their job very well.

 #### The advantages of Redux Thunk

 * **easy-to-learn**

-  Configuring and using the Redux Thunk library is a very easy process therefore it is perfect for beginners to learn the whole concept of middlewares.
+  Configuring and using the Redux Thunk library is a very simple process, so it is perfect for beginners to learn the whole concept of middleware.

+  If you need something to get started quickly, Redux Thunk may be the best choice.

 #### The advantages of Redux Saga

 * **easy-to-test**

   Saga's Effect concept makes it extremely easy-to-test.
-When testing the Generator, all we need to do is to check that it yields the expected instruction, we do not have to mock anything.
+When testing the Generator, all we need to do is to check that it yields the expected instruction.
 * **built-in throttling, debouncing, race conditions and cancellation**

   Redux Saga a lot of built-in features, which Redux Thunk lacks.
 For example, you can throttle requests, debounce or cancel them and handle race conditions.